SFWLtd/angular-dojo/README.md

 <div appHighlight>
 ```

+Hooray!
 We can also add `@Input` properties onto directives, for further customisability.
 Edit `highlight.directive.ts`:

 * Add an input property: `@Input() highlightColor: string;`
 * Use this new property, instead of hard-coding `"yellow"`, in `ngOnInit()`